Hardiness zones

 Propagation: Seed (300,000 per ounce) sown direct or rooted cuttings (extremely easy).

-Additional comments: Portulaca is a reliable and easy to grow bedding plant for Phoenix during the brutally hot summer months when many other plants and people are are either dead, dieing, or struggling to make it alive.
-Several varieties and cultivars.
-Plant transplants in the landscape at 4" to 6" on center in late April to early May for best cover.
-Flowers abundance is promoted by bi-weekly light applications of a complete fertilizer that is moderately high in phosphorus.
+Additional comments: Portulaca is a reliable and easy to grow bedding plant for Phoenix during the brutally hot summer months when many other plants and people are are either dead, dieing, or struggling to stay alive.
+Plant transplants in the landscape at 4 to 6 inches on center in late April to early May for best cover.
+Flower abundance is promoted by bi-weekly light applications of a complete fertilizer that is moderately high in phosphorus.

-Portulaca comes from the Latin' porto' meaning to carry and 'lac' meaning milk, referring to milky sap of some species.
+A final byte of information for plant nerds: Portulaca comes from the Latin 'porto' meaning to carry and 'lac' meaning milk, referring to the milky sap exudated by cut stems.